-In Year 1, you will typically have 6 hours of lectures and 3-4 hours of seminars per week.
-In year 2 and final year, this will change to 3-4 hours of lectures per week depending on your module choices.
+In each year of study, you will typically have 6 hours of lectures and 3-4 hours of seminars per week.
 In addition to this, you will study independently, prepare for your seminar discussions, and produce assessed pieces of work as directed by your tutors.
 There is assessed coursework and exams throughout all years.
 For most modules, exams count for 60% of your mark, coursework for 40%.
 First year marks do not contribute to your final degree classification.